Teary Eyed: Chart performance

-In the United States, the song did not appear on the Billboard Hot 100.
+In the United States, "Teary Eyed" did not appear on the Billboard Hot 100.
 In the United Kingdom, the song was released on September 26, 2005, but it was also unsuccessful there, peaking at number 47.
-Due to the failure of the single to chart in the top 40 in the UK, it was quickly withdrawn from radio playlists.
+On the issue date of February 11, 2006, the song debuted at number 45 on the Billboard Hot Dance Club Play chart, and the following month, it peaked within the top five of the Hot Dance Singles Sales chart.
 In Australia, "Teary Eyed" reached the top 40 of the ARIA Singles Chart, peaking at number 36.
-On the issue date of February 11, 2006, the song debuted at number 45 on the Billboard Hot Dance Club Play chart, and the following month, it peaked within the top five of the Hot Dance Singles Sales chart.

 Music video

-The music video for "Teary Eyed" takes place mainly in an insane asylum with Elliott in a straight jacket.
+The music video for "Teary Eyed" was directed by Antti Jokinen and Elliott.
+It takes place mainly in an insane asylum with Elliott in a straight jacket.
 In between cuts she is looking at an injured man on a hospital bed (the man she is singing about).
 As usual Elliot uses her sample technique to promote the song "Meltdown" by performing in the middle of the video.
 There are various shots of a car flipping and bursting into flames due to Elliott stabbing a hole in the front left tire out of her anger.